ctuning/reproduce-milepost-project/README.md

 $ cd `ck find docker:ck-milepost-gcc-ubuntu16.04
 ```

-You can build and run this image as following:
+You can build and run this image as follows:
 ```
 $ ck build docker:ck-milepost-gcc-ubuntu16.04 (--sudo)
 $ ck run docker:ck-milepost-gcc-ubuntu16.04 (--sudo)